Cornwall’s most iconic fishing village is so much more than just a filming location!

 - At Port Gaverne Restaurant & Hotel you’ll find high-quality food prepared with love and care by an experienced team.
 Expect the freshest ingredients from Cornwall’s bountiful coast.

-- Next to the pub you’ll find a new venture, Pilchards Cafe.
+- Pilchards Cafe is part of the Port Gaverne Restaurant & Hotel, it’s their new cafe on the beach.
 This casual eatery is great for snacks and platters to share amongst friends.
 Fish and shellfish is a speciality.

 - Outlaw’s Fish Kitchen is Nathan Outlaw’s Michelin-starred village outpost.
 This tiny restaurants occupies a 15th-century fisherman’s cottage overlooking the harbour and serves delectable small plates of the finest Cornish seafood imaginable.

 - In Summer 2020 Nathan relaunched his flagship operation, Restaurant Nathan Outlaw, which became Outlaw’s New Road.
-With a more casual ethos it promises a relaxed, intimate dining experience and we’ve no doubt the food will be great, minus the two-Michelin-star pomp and ceremony!
+With a more casual ethos it promises a relaxed, intimate dining experience and spectacular food!

 - The Stargazey Inn is a ‘destination restaurant with rooms’ overlooking the rugged North Cornwall coast.
 Expect an intimate dining experience with attentive service, and a tasting menu showcasing the finest local produce.
 You can also visit for drinks and to try the bar menu.